 - In a medium bowl, mix together the ricotta, parmesan, and 2 cups of the mozzarella cheese.
 Stir until mixed and set aside.

-- Preheat oven to 425 degrees F.
+- Preheat oven to 425°F.

 - If the lasagna noodles are too hot to handle, rinse them in cool water and drain.

 - Spray the casserole dish with cooking spray.
-Add a small amount (about 1/4 cup) of pasta sauce to the bottom of the casserole dish.
+Add a small amount of pasta sauce (about 1/4 cup) to the bottom of the casserole dish.

 - Stretch out the lasagna noodles on a cutting board or countertop.
 Divide the cheese mixture between the noodles and spread it evenly on each one.